RosaceaHome » Services » Laser Skin Treatments » Treatment of Unwanted Blood Vessels » Rosacea

 Laser and Intense Pulsed Light (IPL) Devices

 If rosacea has caused distortion of the nose, laser treatments can be used to reshape and contour the nose, giving it a more natural appearance.
-Recovery from this procedure typically requires 1-2 weeks after each treatment.
+Recovery from this procedure typically requires one to two weeks after each treatment.
 Depending on the size and shape of the affected nose, several laser sessions may be required.